-- Sensors (or antennas)

-are not isotropic, and

-have their own

-responses both

-amplitude and phase.

-- Top Panel: The interferometer pattern with a $cos(\theta)$ -like sensor response.

-- Bottom Panel: A

-multiple-wavelength

-aperture antenna has a

-narrow beam, but also

-sidelobes.
+- Sensors (or antennas) are not isotropic, and have their own responses - both amplitude and phase. - Top Panel: The interferometer pattern with a cos(θ)-like sensor response. - Bottom Panel: A multiplewavelength aperture antenna has a narrow beam, but also sidelobes. - Emphasis: The fringe pattern is a function of the array geometry.
+The angular modulation is from the sensor.